Hygiene

 • Start aiming for 7-9 hours of quality sleep each night to support physical recovery and cognitive function.

 • Create a conducive sleep environment by keeping your sleeping area cool, dark, and quiet.
-We know you can’t adjust the temperature at the housing sites, but if it’s hot, wear clothing that is thinner and opt for a thinner blanket or no cover at all.
-If it’s cold in the housing site, wear clothes to bed that provide more insulation or use a blanket.
+If you can’t adjust the temperature, change your clothing.
+If it’s hot, wear clothing that is thinner and opt for a thinner blanket or no cover at all.
+If it’s cold, wear clothes to bed that provide more insulation or use a blanket.

 • Avoid electronic devices such as smartphones or laptops before bedtime, as the blue light can disrupt sleep patterns.
 Blue light even from phones that have a filter will disrupt your circadian rhythm by interfering with the body’s natural production of melatonin, the hormone that regulates your sleep-wake cycles.
 Cell phone use before bed can also delay your sleep onset, reduce your sleep duration, decrease the quality of your sleep, increase stress and anxiety, and impact your daytime functioning.